 In terms of what’s included in each plan, the Mover Plan offers you all the features that you need to create and sell online courses and digital downloads.

-What you don’t get is Memberships, Affiliate Marketing, Embedded Checkout and Third-Party Code which are only available on the Shaker Plan.
+What you don’t get is Memberships, Affiliate Marketing, Embedded Checkout, Zoom Integration, and Third-Party Code which are only available on the Shaker Plan.
 And free migration is also available only on the higher tier.

 This is something that almost everyone will need and I don’t see the point of restricting it only to the higher tier.